spicadust/Project_PerMed/README.md

 # Project-XS-Permed

-Cool personalized medicine yada yada
+Cool personalized medicine project aiming to discover novel associations of prescription drugs to further accelerate drug discovery efforts

 ## Setting up the workspace in VSCode